 Rio Grande Gorge and Beyond Photography Tour/Workshop

 On this tour we will visit the Rio Grande as it winds it's way through Orilla Verde National Recreation Area, a home to beaver,otter, blue heron and big horn sheep.
-Surrounded by majestic volcanic cliffs and overlooks, on a short hike off the beaten track, we will photograph petroglyphs, riparian habitat and views of the Rio Grande Canyon.
+Surrounded by majestic volcanic cliffs and overlooks, we will photograph petroglyphs, riparian habitat and views of the Rio Grande Canyon.
 This photo tour is also spectacular in winter time when the Rio Grande Gorge is at its most peaceful and wildlife more abundant.

 4 hour half day - $250 - per person.

 8 hour day - $450 - per person.
 This time frame will include travel to chosen locations and shooting with hands on instruction as needed.

 12 hour day - $695 per person.
 This time frame will include travel to chosen locations, shooting with hands on instruction as needed and staying out later for the moon rise or astrophotography, with time in the middle of the day for image review and processing, during lunch.